sudobit/hydrabro/README.md

 ## Usage

 Before you can run the tool you have to provide your players attack numbers on the hydra heads.
 This data is read from an .csv file.
-Look at example.csv to understand the structure.
+Look at example.xlsx to understand the structure.
+Fill in your guilde members numbers and then export it to csv.
 Running the tool is quit easy, since only two parameters can be provided.

 ```
 usage: hydrabro.py [-h] [--players CSV_FILE] [--amount AMOUNT]